Install via pip (x86_64 desktop only)#

 (olympe-python3) $ exit $

-Check your installation¶
+Check your development environment#

 If your installation succeeded, the following commands shouldn’t report any error.